UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

       * - Save 2D wind field as vector file(s)
         - For each height specified in 'Output wind height', the horizontal variation of the wind field is saved in a vector file
       * - Save 2D wind speed in a NetCDF file
         - Save the URock output in a NetCDF file split into two groups containing: (i) 3D wind field for the whole domain, (ii) the vertical wind speed profile used as input
+      * - String to prefix the output
+        - Save the URock output in a NetCDF file split into two groups containing: (i) 3D wind field for the whole domain, (ii) the vertical wind speed profile used as input
       * - Java environment path (should be set automatically)
         - Java is used for some calculation and Python needs to know what is the Java environment path on your computer (a default value should be identified automatically)